a1rishav/credit_card_fraud_detection/README.md

 ## Data visualization
     - fraud vs non fraud count (plot)
-    - frauds describe
-    - confusion matrix
-    - separate numerical and categorical data

 ## Data preprocessing
     - remove/fill null values
     - perform memory reduction
+    - separate numerical and categorical data
     - what features are important ?
     - what to do with categorical data ?
     - how to handle imbalanced data